-Faculty: Bement (program chair); Focus Group Chairs: Alexander (Cancer Biology), Amann (Cell Adhesion and Cytoskeleton), Griep (Developmental Biology), Splitter (Immunology), Groblewski (Membrane Biology and Protein Trafficking), Landick (Molecular and Genome Biology of Microbes), Bednarek (Plant Biology), Bresnick (Transcriptional Mechanisms), Ahlquist (Virology).
+Faculty: D. Wassarman (program chair); Focus Group Chairs: Alexander (Cancer Biology), Amann (Cell Adhesion and Cytoskeleton), Pagliarini (Cellular and Molecular Metabolism), Griep (Developmental Biology and Regenerative Medicine), McNeel (Immunology), Groblewski (Membrane Biology and Protein Trafficking), Landick (Molecular and Genome Biology of Microbes), Bednarek (Plant Biology), Brow (RNA), Harrison (Transcriptional Mechanisms), Ahlquist (Virology).
 For a list of all participating faculty, see the program website.

 A major strength of the program is that it provides the opportunity for groups of investigators to work together on research topics of common interest.
 Research topic areas, identified as focus groups, are composed of faculty and students studying common research areas.
 Each group is held together by participation of both students and faculty at regular research presentations and by the participation of faculty on thesis committees of many students in the group.
 Because of the diverse nature of most research areas and the cross-fertilization among focus groups, many faculty and students participate in the activities of multiple focus groups.

-The focus groups are: cancer biology; cell adhesion and cytoskeleton; developmental biology; immunology; membrane biology and protein trafficking; molecular and genome biology of microbes; plant biology; RNA; transcriptional mechanisms; and virology.
+The focus groups are: cancer biology; cell adhesion and cytoskeleton; cellular and molecular metabolism; developmental biology and regenerative medicine; immunology; membrane biology and protein trafficking; molecular and genome biology of microbes; plant biology; RNA; transcriptional mechanisms; and virology.
 For a complete listing of each faculty member associated with each focus group and the corresponding research, see the CMB website.

 For more information: Student Services Coordinator, Cellular and Molecular Biology Graduate Program, Bock Laboratories, 1525 Linden Drive, Madison, WI 53706; 608-262-3203; email@example.com; www.cmb.wisc.edu.